 |Amy Dorsey||Program Coordinator|

-|Sandra Layton||Associate Director of International Student and Scholar Services|
+|Sandra Layton||Associate Director, International Student and Scholar Services|

 |Rachel Rubin||Director, International Student and Scholar Services|

-|Lynn Screen||Assistant Director of International Student and Scholar Services|
+|Lynn Screen||Assistant Director, International Student and Scholar Services|

-Georgetown takes great pride in its international character and the over 2,600 international students, researchers, professors and staff who contribute to the uniquely multicultural learning environment on our campus.
-The division of International Student and Scholar Services was established to assist Georgetown’s international community with the academic, emotional, and practical concerns of living, studying, and working in the United States, while ensuring institutional immigration compliance with applicable federal regulations.
+Georgetown takes great pride in its international character and the over 3,000 international students, researchers, professors and staff who contribute to the uniquely multicultural learning environment on our campus.
+The division of International Student and Scholar Services (ISSS) was established to assist Georgetown’s international community with the academic, emotional, and practical concerns of living, studying, and working in the United States, while ensuring institutional immigration compliance with applicable federal regulations.

-Among its primary responsibilities, International Student and Scholar Services administers immigration-related services for the University.
+Among its primary responsibilities, ISSS administers immigration-related services for the University.
 Experienced immigration advisors are available to assist non-U.S. students and scholars with issues such as entry into the United States, authorization for employment, and the general maintenance of legal status in an increasingly complex regulatory environment.

-For both U.S. and non-U.S. Georgetown students, International Student and Scholar Services sponsors events and programs that promote cross-cultural understanding and celebrate the diverse international character of the University.
-The International Student Association, one of Georgetown’s largest student run organizations, and the Global Living Community, a living learning community within the residence hall, which focuses on international/intercultural issues, are both sponsored by International Student and Scholar Services.
-Each spring, ISSS sponsors Georgetown’s campus-wide international celebration, called iWEEK.
-Student organizations and university departments sponsor events and an international food and performance festival celebrating the global diversity on campus.
-Other activities held throughout the year include cultural adjustment forums; performances; and social events that educate, entertain, and bring our community closer together.
+For both U.S. and non-U.S. Georgetown students, ISSS sponsors events and programs that promote cross-cultural understanding and celebrate the diverse international character of the University.
+The International Student Association, one of Georgetown’s largest student run organizations, and the Global Living Community, a living learning community within the residence halls, which focuses on international/intercultural issues, are both sponsored by ISSS.
+Each spring, ISSS sponsors Georgetown’s campus-wide international celebration, called Georgetown Global Expo.
+Student organizations and university departments sponsor cultural events and an international food and performance festival celebrating the global diversity on campus.
+Other activities held throughout the year include a language exchange program, workshops, social events and excursions that contribute to building a strong international community on campus.